oreohere/Flixster/README.md

 <img src="https://github.com/oreohere/Flixster/blob/main/flixster_vid_with_grid.gif" width=250><br>

 ### Notes
-My posters in the grid were appearing as narrow lines.
+- My posters in the grid were appearing as narrow lines.
 Seeked help on slack to solve the issue.
+- Had to spend sometime exploring the movie database api.
+Wasn't getting data for similar movies initially.
+Tried recommended ones.
+But that brought in new problems. had to take a step back and retry the similar movie request.

 ---